alnvdl/alnvdl.github.io/_posts/2023-11-18-a-cloud-based-vs-code-workspace.md

 ## Fighting the browser
 If you use keyboard shortcuts like `Ctrl+W`, `Ctrl+T` or `Ctrl+N` in VS Code, your browser will intercept them, and that is unavoidable because a website cannot capture these shortcuts in regular mode.

-But it's easy to work around these limitations: go full-screen with `F11`.
-As a bonus, you will gain a few extra pixels :-)
+But it's easy to work around these limitations: install it as a web app.

-When pressing `F11`, make sure the browser's address bar focused (instead of VS Code having the focus), which will allow you to easily navigate out of the full-screen window with whatever keyboard shortcuts you have defined for that.
+If you don't like that idea, you can also solve the problem by going full-screen with `F11`.
+As a bonus, you will gain a few extra pixels :-) When pressing `F11`, make sure the browser's address bar focused (instead of VS Code having the focus), which will allow you to easily navigate out of the full-screen window with whatever keyboard shortcuts you have defined for that.
 If you press `F11` with VS Code focused or enable full-screen via VS Code itself, it will capture all keyboard shorcuts, even the ones used by your desktop environment.

 ## Persisting shell history
 I didn't find a reasonable solution for that.
 If your codespace gets deleted due to inactivity or because [you needed to add a new repository](#working-with-more-than-one-repository), the entire shell history will be lost.